 12. Add a leaf print light

 Want to add greenery without worrying about your black thumb?
 Bring in plant life through botanical prints in your décor.
-This modern boho dining room shows off a drum pendant with a leaf print that adds a nice punch of cooling green into an otherwise mostly warm-toned palette.
+Try a drum pendant with a leaf print shade to add a nice punch of cooling green into an otherwise mostly warm-toned palette.

 13. Add a vintage Moroccan lamp

-Instantly add a boho vibe to a dining room with an exotic handmade lantern or pendant lamp, like this ornate silver one.
-Incorporating global accents like ornaments and décor from another culture as focal points enrich the space with an element of storytelling.
-As a bonus, lanterns and lamps like this often have intricate designs with holes that allow light to project patterns on your walls.
+Instantly add a Boho vibe to a dining room with an exotic handmade lantern or pendant lamp, like an ornate silver one.
+Incorporate global accents like ornaments and décor from another culture as focal points.
+This enriches the space with an element of storytelling.
+As a bonus, lanterns and lamps often have intricate designs with holes that allow light to project patterns on your walls.

 14. Make it wild and colourful

 Start with a base of neutrals and natural materials, and then add vibrant colour and personality through your choices of décor.
-Motifs and designs from another culture are such a big part of boho interiors and the worldly influences can come from any far-flung culture—in the boho dining room below, a love of Mexican art and décor shines through.
+Motifs and designs from another culture are such a big part of Boho interiors and the worldly influences can come from any far-flung culture.

 15. Add lots of plants

 Greenery adds texture and life to any interior space and is especially important to create a boho vibe.
-You may just decide to go for one bold and lush statement plant, or you can go full jungalow and create a layered effect with many plants in a variety of containers and elevated planters, studded around your room at varying levels including hanging from the ceiling.
+You may just decide to go for one bold and lush statement plant.
+Or you can go full jungalow and create a layered effect with many plants in a variety of containers and elevated planters.
+Stud them around your room at varying levels including hanging from the ceiling.

-Here’s an example of a boho dining room that has taken the jungalow concept and really run with it.
-The increasingly popular “jungalow” decorating style is basically a super earthy boho with an emphasis on plentiful plant life.
-I like how the plants here pop against white walls, which keeps airiness in this very busy space.
+Some Boho dining rooms take the jungalow concept and really run with it.
+The popular “jungalow” decorating style is basically a super earthy Boho with an emphasis on plentiful plant life.
+Plants especially pop against white walls, which keeps airiness in this very busy space.

 17. Add flowers and pretty table runners

-If your dining room doesn’t already have an abundance of plants, you might like to get the boho look by simply dressing up your dining table with a pretty table runner, a collection of vases and some freshly picked flowers.
+If your dining room doesn’t already have an abundance of plants, you might like to get the Boho look by simply dressing up your dining table.
+Add a pretty table runner, a collection of vases and some freshly picked flowers.
 Choose a mix of your favourite fabrics and prints when picking out table decor–the aim is to create a busy surface brimming with details.

 18. Add wall décor

-This chic boho dining room combines mid-century touches in the furniture and lighting with the more hippie-boho aesthetic of basket wall art.
+Like a hippie-Boho aesthetic?
+Add basket wall art.
 The round forms in their natural fibres add texture and warmth to an already cosy space.
-How gorgeous are the magenta tones in this rug?

 20. Make it Wild West flavoured

-Another way to style a boho dining room is to give it a Western, Tex-Mex, ranch twist.
-Think vintage leather, rustic wood, tribal rugs, mirrors, carvings, cacti, candles and just generally a serious Sixties vibe.
+Another way to style a Boho dining room is to give it a Western, Tex-Mex, ranch twist.
+Think vintage leather, rustic wood, tribal rugs, mirrors, carvings, cacti, candles.
+And just generally a serious Sixties/Seventies vibe.
 Add black accents and some shiny metallics and you have a pretty cool space.

 21. Or style it French

-To get a French provincial boho look you’ll want to add lots of weathered and pastel-painted wooden furniture—a big old farmhouse table is ideal.
-Add in a statement antique piece, then layer up the décor with delicate chandeliers, candelabra, a bowl of lemons and perhaps a metal bucket full of blooms.
-You can also add more boho signals with a large jute rug.
+To get a French provincial Boho look you’ll want to add lots of weathered and pastel-painted wooden furniture—a big old farmhouse table is ideal.
+Add in a statement antique piece, then layer up the décor with delicate chandeliers and candelabra.
+Add a bowl of lemons and perhaps a metal bucket full of blooms.
+You can also add more Boho signals with a large jute rug.

 22. Layer with colour

-This family-friendly boho dining room is unpretentious and simple, going for a happy, cheerful vibe.
-The palette of saturated brights layered throughout the space gives it energy, while the graphic décor elements add edginess.
+Make a family-friendly Boho dining room that’s unpretentious and simple, going for a happy, cheerful vibe.
+Choose palette of saturated brights layered throughout the space for energy, and add graphic décor elements for edginess.
 Chalkboards are always useful too, especially if you love to announce a menu.

 23. Have maximalist chairs

-With boho interiors, you can really go as maximalist as you like—the more unconventional and artistic the elements, the better.
-So these chairs are right at home.
-They appear to be vintage frames, reupholstered in someone’s favourite flamboyant floral print.
-The artwork complements the floral theme and the crystal chandelier is equally extra, but there’s enough white in the rest of the room to balance out all the extravagance.
+With Boho interiors, you can really go as maximalist as you like—the more unconventional and artistic the elements, the better.
+You might look for vintage frames, and have them reupholstered in your favourite flamboyant floral print.

 Find someone near you to take care of your upholstery repairs and you could have new looking chairs in your boho dining room.